-Fleeing From Threats, Violence in Brazil Only to Face More in the US
+Fleeing Violence in Brazil Only to Face More Violence in the US

-Many of the asylum-seeking mothers and children from Central America currently incarcerated in jails such as the one at Karnes have fled extreme violence in their home countries, including rape and death threats.
+Many of the asylum-seeking mothers and children from Central America currently detained in family detention centers such as the one at Karnes have fled extreme violence in their home countries, including rape and death threats.
 This has been the case for at least one of the women who was allegedly put into isolation in the Karnes medical clinic last week, according to the woman's husband.

-Polyane Soares de Oliveira dos Santos originally lived in Brazil but emigrated to Boston, where she lived with her husband long before she was incarcerated at Karnes.
-Oliveira's husband, who requested his name be withheld, told Truthout that Oliveira returned to Brazil to reunite with her 10-year-old daughter and care for her ailing mother.
+Polyane Soares de Oliveira dos Santos originally lived in Brazil but emigrated to Boston, where she lived with her husband long before she was detained at Karnes.
+Oliveira's husband, who requested his name be withheld, told Truthout that she returned to Brazil to reunite with her 10-year-old daughter and care for her ailing mother.

 After she threatened to go to the Brazilian authorities and report the rape, the farmer threatened to kill her.
 At that point, Oliveira decided to flee the country with her daughter.
-According to advocates, she turned herself over to authorities when she arrived at the Southwest US border and was sent to Karnes shortly after, where she and her daughter passed a "credible fear" interview.
-She has been incarcerated at Karnes for eight months now.
+She turned herself over to authorities when she arrived at the Southwest US border and was sent to Karnes shortly after, where she and her daughter passed a "credible fear" interview, according to advocates.
+She has been detained at Karnes for eight months now.

-He said she and her 10-year-old daughter have been re-traumatized since coming to the US to seek asylum, through their incarceration at Karnes.
-He worries about his stepdaughter's mental health and said that when the little girl was interviewed by ICE officials last November, they treated her as an adult, asking her if she had ever killed anyone or if she was a member of a gang.
+He said she and her 10-year-old daughter have been re-traumatized since coming to the US to seek asylum through their detention at Karnes.
+He worries about his stepdaughter's mental health, and said that when the little girl was interviewed by ICE officials last November, they treated her as an adult, asking her if she had ever killed anyone or if she was a member of a gang.

 "[The girl] got so frustrated.
 She started to really cry a lot, and she was by herself, and then they asked the mother to come in and comfort her, and after she stopped crying, they came again with the same questions," he said.